-- Is timely submitted by provider. - Is accurate. - Is submitted on a HIPAA-compliant standard claim form, including a CMS-1500 (08-05) or UB-04 CMS-1450 or successor forms thereto or the electronic equivalent of such claim form. - Requires no further information, adjustment, or alteration by the provider or by a third party in order to be processed and paid by us. - Is not from a provider who is under investigation for fraud or abuse or a claim under review for medical necessity.
+- Is timely submitted by provider. - Is accurate. - Requires no further information, adjustment, or alteration by the provider or by a third party in order to be processed and paid by us. - Is not from a provider who is under investigation for fraud or abuse or a claim under review for medical necessity.